-It's relatively easy, for example, to advertise on Facebook to drive folks to your Facebook page and get them to "like you."
-And a click might only cost about a dollar or two, and people on Facebook aren't being asked to leave Facebook and visit your site directly.
+It's relatively easy, for example, to advertise on Facebook to drive folks to your Facebook page and get them to "Like you."
+And a "Like" might only cost about a dollar (or less), and people on Facebook aren't being asked to do too much, such as leave Facebook and visit your site directly.